-Perfo rmance Outcomes Accepta ble Outcomes Secti on 1 - For accepted subject to re quiremen ts and assessable development PO1 Development maintains the safety of people and property from the risk of landslide.
+Perfo rmance Outcomes Acceptable Outcomes Section on 1 - For accepted subject to req uirements and assessable development PO1 Development maintains the safety of people and property from the risk of landslide.
 AO1.1 Development must be supported by approved or lawful earthworks certified by a suitably qualified geotechnical engineer.
-And AO1.2 All water run-off is controlled to prevent concentrated discharge onto soil slopes (whether vegetated or otherwise). te- Building work is required to meet the dequacy requirements under the National on Code.

-Perfo rmance Outcomes Accepta ble Outcomes Section on 2 - For assessable developme ent PO2 Development is sited in a Landslide Hazard area only where there is no reasonable opportunity to avoid the area and where the extent of development in the Landslide Hazard area has been minimised.
+And 0 AO1.2 All water run-off is controlled to prevent concentrated discharge onto soil slopes (whether vegetated or otherwise). te- Building work is required to meet the adequacy requirements under the National on Code.
+Section on 2 - For assessable developmen it PO2 Development is sited in a Landslide Hazard area only where there is no reasonable opportunity to avoid the area and where the extent of development in the Landslide Hazard area has been minimised.
 AO2.1 No Acceptable Outcome PO3 Development mitigates the risk to public safety and the potential for damage on the site or to other properties.
-AO3.1 Where development cannot avoid Landslide Hazard Areas identified on OM14 - Landslide Hazard Overlay, all building work must be designed and constructed to: (a) prevent soil/rock movement downslope which has the potential to undermine or overload the building structures; and (b) remain in place and structurally sound if the interface between the soil and rock mass moves or falls; and (c) All permanent excavations deeper than Im at the site must be supported by retaining walls appropriately designed by a suitably qualified engineer and using soil/structure interaction parameters provided by a suitably qualified geotechnical engineer.
-A03.2 Permanent cuts in rock steeper than 2:1 (horizontal: vertical) are certified for stability by an appropriately qualified geotechnical engineer And AO3.3 Filling is not placed on the site unless it comprises approved select material, placed in a controlled manner, immediately behind engineered retaining walls.
-And AO3.4 All rainwater run-off from impermeable and hardstand areas on the site, such as paving slabs and roofing, is controlled to prevent concentrated discharge onto soil slopes (whether vegetated or otherwise)
+AO3.1 Where development cannot avoid Landslide Hazard Areas identified on OM14 - Landslide Hazard Overlay , all building work must be designed and constructed to:

+Performance Outcomes Accepta ble Outcomes

+(a) prevent soil/rock movement

+downslope which has the

+potential to undermine or

+overload the building

+structures; and

+(b) remain in place and structurally sound if the interface between

+the soil and rock mass moves

+or falls; and

+(c) All permanent excavations

+deeper than Im at the site must

+be supported by retaining walls

+appropriately designed by a

+suitably qualified engineer and

+using soil/structure interaction

+parameters provided by a

+suitably qualified geotechnical engineer.

+And engineer.

+AO3.2 Permanent cuts in rock steeper

+than 2:1 (horizontal: vertical) are

+certified for stability by an

+appropriately qualified geotechnical

+engineer

+And Filling is not placed as the site

+AO3.3 Filling is not placed on the site unless it comprises approved

+select material, placed in a

+controlled manner, immediately

+behind engineered retaining walls.

+And 3

+AO3.4 All rainwater run-off from

+impermeable and hardstand areas

+on the site, such as paving slabs

+and roofing, is controlled to prevent

+concentrated discharge onto soil

+slopes (whether vegetated or otherwise)

+outerwise)